NINGYURICHARD/AlloyVAE/README.md

 This folder contains the CVAE model and training scripts.

-- [CVAEWC.py](/d:/plot/code_release/model_training/CVAEWC.py) defines the main CVAE architecture:
+- [CVAEWC.py](/model_training/CVAEWC.py) defines the main AlloyVAE architecture:
   - 3D convolutional encoder for stress fields
   - smoothing/projection modules for concentration and SRO/WC conditions
   - latent reparameterization
   - decoder that reconstructs the stress field from latent variables and learned condition embeddings
-- [dataset.py](/d:/plot/code_release/model_training/dataset.py) provides a lightweight PyTorch `Dataset` wrapper.
+- [dataset.py](/model_training/dataset.py) provides a lightweight PyTorch `Dataset` wrapper.
-- [trainAlloyVAE.py](/d:/plot/code_release/model_training/trainAlloyVAE.py) loads `X_WC_3500.npy` and `Y_WC_3500.npy`, splits training data, trains the CVAE, stores loss curves, and saves checkpoints.
+- [trainAlloyVAE.py](/model_training/trainAlloyVAE.py) loads `X_WC_3500.npy` and `Y_WC_3500.npy`, splits training data, trains the AlloyVAE, stores loss curves, and saves checkpoints.
-- [checkAlloyVAE.ipynb](/d:/plot/code_release/model_training/checkAlloyVAE.ipynb) is an analysis notebook for model evaluation, latent-space inspection, and prediction visualization.

-In short, `model_training/` turns normalized dataset tensors into a trained generative surrogate model.
+In short, `model_training/` gives the training implementation of AlloyVAE.

 ### `material_design/`

 This folder performs inverse design using a trained checkpoint.

-- [optimize.py](/d:/plot/code_release/material_design/optimize.py) loads a trained CVAE model, initializes candidate concentration fields and latent noise, then iteratively optimizes them to improve a target stress-related objective while keeping the generated structure self-consistent.
+- [optimize.py](/material_design/optimize.py) loads a trained AlloyVAE model, initializes candidate concentration fields and latent noise, then iteratively optimizes them to improve a target stress-related objective while keeping the generated concentration self-consistent.

-In short, `material_design/` uses the trained CVAE as a design engine rather than only a predictor.
+In short, `material_design/` uses the trained AlloyVAE as a design engine rather than only a predictor.

 ## Suggested Workflow

 1. Prepare or verify the raw block-averaged data in `dataset/block_averaged_data/`.
+2. Run [dataprocess.py](/dataset/dataprocess.py) to generate the original block-averaged dataset.
-2. Run [normalization.py](/d:/plot/code_release/dataset/normalization.py) to generate `dataset/X_WC_3500.npy` and `dataset/Y_WC_3500.npy`.
+3. Run [normalization.py](/dataset/normalization.py) to generate normalized `dataset/X_WC_3500.npy` and `dataset/Y_WC_3500.npy`.
-3. Run [trainAlloyVAE.py](/d:/plot/code_release/model_training/trainAlloyVAE.py) to train the CVAE and save checkpoints.
+4. Run [trainAlloyVAE.py](/model_training/trainAlloyVAE.py) to train the AlloyVAE and save checkpoints.
-4. Use [checkAlloyVAE.ipynb](/d:/plot/code_release/model_training/checkAlloyVAE.ipynb) for evaluation and visualization.
-5. Run [optimize.py](/d:/plot/code_release/material_design/optimize.py) for inverse material design with a trained checkpoint.
+6. Run [optimize.py](/material_design/optimize.py) for inverse material design with a trained checkpoint.
+7. Use [checkAlloyVAE.ipynb](/model_training/checkAlloyVAE.ipynb) is an analysis notebook for evaluation of AlloyVAE and Optimization.

 ## Important Notes

+- Suggest running code in GPU environment.
 - Several non-GitHub scripts still contain machine-specific absolute paths such as `/home/...`.
 Update them before running on a new machine.
-- The main public entry points are now `normalization.py`, `trainAlloyVAE.py`, and `optimize.py`.
 - The notebook and optimization scripts assume that training checkpoints already exist.